frragone/exalt-project.github.io/pages/1_Science.md

 of precipitation may cause soil moisture deficit, potentially leading to an unusually persistent drought.
 Thus, a significant challenge is to model two or more random variables of interest simultaneously, taking the dependence between their extremes (the tail dependence) into account.

+**The overall objective of EXALT is to introduce a novel comprehensive framework for extreme event attribution and to apply it to the most influential events in the mid-high latitudes**, namely **heatwaves and compound drought-heat events over Europe, floods in southern and northern Europe, and sea ice extent over the Antarctic**.